SMS Prinz Heinrich: Armor

-Prinz Heinrich was protected by Krupp armor.
+Prinz Heinrich's armor consisted of Krupp steel.
 Her armor belt was 100 mm thick in the central citadel of the ship, which protected the ammunition magazines, machinery spaces, and other vital areas of the cruiser.
-The belt was reduced to 80 mm on either end of the main belt, and the bow and stern were unarmored.
-The entire length of the belt was backed by equal thicknesses of teak planks.
+It was reduced to 80 mm on either end of the main belt, and the bow and stern were unarmored.
+The entire length of the belt was backed by teak planks of equal thickness.
 The armored deck was 35 to 40 mm thick and was connected to the belt by 50 mm thick sloped armor on the broadside.

 The forward conning tower had 150 mm thick sides and a 30 mm thick roof.
+Atop the conning tower, the main fire control station received 100 mm of Krupp plate on the 1.4 m tall sides, though it did not have a roof, which was omitted to reduce weight high in the ship.
 The aft conning tower was much less thoroughly protected; it was covered by only 12 mm of steel plating.
-The main battery gun turrets had 150 mm-thick sides and 30 mm-thick roofs.
-The 15 cm gun turrets had 100 mm-thick armor, while the casemated weapons were protected by 70 mm gun shields.
-The casemates themselves were armored with 100 mm worth of steel plating.
+The main battery gun turrets had 150 mm thick sides and 30 mm thick roofs.
+The 15 cm gun turrets had 100 mm thick armor, while the casemated weapons were protected by 70 mm gun shields.
+The casemates themselves were armored with 100 mm steel plating on the faces; the upper casemates' roofs were 35 mm thick, while the lower positions had 30 mm thick roofs.

+Evaluation

+Some older sources, such as Hugh Lyon and John Taylor, writing in 1979 and 1969 respectively, state that Prinz Heinrich was intended for overseas service, but in 2016 Aidan Dodson pointed out the ship's hull was not sheathed with wood and copper or zinc layers, which would have been necessary for any ship deployed overseas where shipyard facilities would not be readily available for the necessary cleaning of marine biofouling.
+Dodson also noted the ship never actually went abroad on an extended deployment.
+Dirk Nottelmann concurs, noting that the lack of sheathing precluded it from operating abroad, and that Prinz Heinrich was to serve as the leader of the fleet's reconnaissance ships in home waters.